Skip to main content

 RequestCriteria is a standard Criteria implementation that enables filters to be applied to the repository based on parameters sent in the request.
 It allows for dynamic searches, data filtering, and query customization.

-To utilize RequestCriteria, you need to apply it to the repository.
+To use RequestCriteria, you need to apply it to the repository.
 Apiato provides two methods, addRequestCriteria and removeRequestCriteria, which are available on all repositories.

 Here's an example of how to use RequestCriteria: